 GoPro cameras tend to be pretty picky about what cards they’ll work with.
 Check and make sure your SD card is on the list of suggested cards.
 Or else get a new SD card like SanDisk Extreme microSD, verified compatibility by GoPro.
 Even if the card worked once before, some SD cards have inconsistent performance inside a GoPro.

-“If you are a GoPro user and your MP4 file on GoPro goes corrupt, then with the help of video repair tool the file can be fixed in simple steps.”
+“If you are a GoPro user and your MP4 file on GoPro goes corrupt, then with the help of a video repair tool the file can be fixed in simple steps.”